sebawilam/sebawilam/README.md

 - 👋 Hi, I’m @sebawilam
-- 👀 I’m interested in Python and Data Science
+- 👀 I’m interested in Python, Flutter and Data Science
 - 🌱 I’m currently learning Python
-- 📫 How to reach me ...
+- 📫 sebawilam@gmail.com

 <!---
 sebawilam/sebawilam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.